 General: Causes severe skin burns and eye damage.
+Skin sensitization.
 May cause respiratory irritation.
-Skin sensitization.
 Causes damage to organs through prolonged or repeated exposure.
 May cause cancer.

-Inhalation: Accelerated Silicosis can occur with exposure to high concentrations of respirable crystalline silica over a relatively short period; lung lesions can appear within five years of the initial exposure.
+Inhalation: Irritation of the respiratory tract and the other mucous membranes.
+May be corrosive to the respiratory tract.
+Accelerated Silicosis can occur with exposure to high concentrations of respirable crystalline silica over a relatively short period; lung lesions can appear within five years of the initial exposure.
 The progression can be rapid.
-Accelerated silicosis is similar to chronic or ordinary silicosis, except that lung lesions appear earlier and the progression is more rapid.
+Accelerated silicosis is similar to chronic or